-It is easy to see that there are three USR stages in the Fig. \ref{FIG3}, which means that there will be three peaks in the power spectrum.
-For initial conditions, we still set $\phi_i=16.2M_{pl}$ and $\dot\phi_i=4.5\times 10^{-6}$, the same as for the solo-bumpy model.
-However, different from the solo-bumpy ones, we have to take care of not only the shape of each bump (height, width, etc), but also the relative distance of the bumps.
-This is important because, when the inflaton field passes through one bump, it will lose kinetic energy, and if the bumps are far from each other, it may not have enough energy to pass through the next ones.
-For this reason, in this paper we set the bumps close to each other, namely at $\phi=11M_{pl}$, $\phi=12M_{pl}$ and $\phi=13M_{pl}$.
-We can see from the plot that we will have three times that $\eta_H$ breaks the slow-roll condition around $N=20$, $N=35$ and $N=50$, leading to three peaks on the power spectrum in small scales, while the inflation finally ends at around $N=87$, while both $\epsilon_H$ and $\eta_H$ exceeds unity.
-As will be shown in the next section, this will form PBHs in three different mass ranges.
+It is easy to observe that there are three USR stages in Fig. \ref{FIG3}, which means that there will be three peaks in the power spectrum.
+For initial conditions, we still set $\phi_i=16.2M_{pl}$ and $\dot\phi_i=4.5\times 10^{-6}$, which is the same as for the solo-bumpy model.
+However, it differs from the solo-bumpy ones, where we have to take care of not only the shape of each bump (height, width, etc), as well as the relative distance of the bumps.
+This is important because, when the inflation field passes through one bump, it will lose kinetic energy, and if the bumps are far from each other, it may not have enough energy to pass through the next ones.
+Therefore, in this study, we set the bumps close to each other, namely at $\phi=11M_{pl}$, $\phi=12M_{pl}$ and $\phi=13M_{pl}$.
+It can be observed from the plot that we will have three times $\eta_H$, which breaks the slow-roll condition at approximately $N=20$, $N=35$ and $N=50$, leading to three peaks on the power spectrum in small scales, while the inflation finally ends at approximately $N=87$, and both $\epsilon_H$ and $\eta_H$ exceeds unity.
+As will be demonstrated in the next section, this will form PBHs in three different mass ranges.